pnnl/interflow/docs/source/user_guide.rst

 * C_source
 * D_discharge

-Each of these inputs tells the model what type of calculation it should be conducting for that row of data.
+Each of these inputs tells the model what type of calculation it should be conducting using that row of data.

 *Primary Node Information (columms 3-8)*
 """"""""""""""""""""""""""""""""""""""""""""
-Data positions 3 through 8 provide information on the primary node (PN).
+Columns 3 through 8 provide information on the primary node (PN).
 The primary node should be interpreted as the node for which inflows and outflows are determined.
 Level 1 name refers to the major sector name, Level 2 refers to the sub-sector name, and so on through level 5.
 For more information on these levels see the Fundamental Concepts section.
-Primary Node units refers to the units that that sector name (which will be assigned to a value) is associated with.
+Primary Node units refers to the resource units (e.g., gallons) that that sector flow name (which will be assigned to a value) is associated with.

 *Secondary Node Information (columms 9-14)*
 """"""""""""""""""""""""""""""""""""""""""""

-These data inputs follow the same structure as the primary node but are used to describe the node that is being linked to the primary node as either a source (inflow from),a target node (discharge to), or a node upon which an alternate unit value is calculated (described in greater detail later on this page).
+These data inputs follow the same structure as the primary node but are used to describe the node that is being linked to the primary node as either a source (inflow from),a target node (discharge to), or building a new node to carry an calculated secondary unit value (described in greater detail later on this page).

-*Parameter (columms 15)*
+*Parameter (columm 15)*
 """"""""""""""""""""""""""""""""""""""""""""

 This data item identifies the type of value in the value column (position 16).
 The value of this data position can be changed by the user with no effect on calculated outcome.
-It is provided as an optional data position for the user to organize their input data.
+It is provided as an optional data position for the user to organize their input data in a more readable manner.
 Examples (consistent with those in the same data) are shown later on this page.

 *Value (columms 16)*
 """"""""""""""""""""""""""""""""""""""""""""

-This data item providing one of the following: (1) an input flow value in primary node units, (2) an intensity coefficient (unit 2 required per unit 1) (3) a source flow fraction, or (4) a discharge flow fraction.
+This data item providing one of the following: (1) an input flow value in primary node units, (2) an intensity coefficient (amount of unit 2 required per unit 1) (3) a source flow fraction, or (4) a discharge flow fraction.

 Creating input data for different calculations
 *************************************************